linxule/linxule.github.io/_pages/about.md

 ---

 -----
-After eight years of studying and working in the US, I moved to London in the autumn of 2019.
-Currently, I am a PhD student in the Department of Management and Entrepreneurship at the Imperial College Business School.
+I am a PhD student in the Department of Management and Entrepreneurship at the Imperial College Business School.
+I joined Imperial in 2019.
+Previously, I spent eight years studying and working in South Bend and Chicago.

 ## Research interests